 Division 4 — Enrolment

-74. Application for enrolment
+74. Application for enrolment of child

 (1) A person who wishes to enrol a child at a government school is to lodge a completed application for enrolment with the principal of a government school at which the child is eligible to be enrolled under this Division.